- Outbreak stage

 - Report sightings

 Asian longhorn beetle (ALB), Anoplophora glabripennis, is a native of China and the Korean peninsula, and poses a serious threat to a wide range of broadleaved trees.
 It has caused extensive damage to trees in the USA and Italy since being accidentally introduced there in recent years, and there have been outbreaks in several other European Union countries.

 The beetles tend to stay close to the site of original infestation in the early stages of an outbreak.
-However, experimental data has shown that the beetles can fly hundreds of metres, and are capable of flying distances greater than 2km.
-Analysis of climate data by scientists at Fera suggests that most of England and Wales and some warmer coastal areas of Scotland are suitable for beetle establishment, but south-east England and the south coast are at greatest risk.
+However, the beetles can fly more than 2km.
+Analysis of climate data suggests that most of England and Wales and some warmer coastal areas of Scotland are suitable for beetle establishment, but south-east England and the south coast are at greatest risk.